massgravel/massgrave.dev/windows_arm_links.md

 -   Microsoft does not provide free public download links for Windows ARM64 architecture ISO's.
 They provide them on [MVS](https://visualstudio.microsoft.com/subscriptions/) and [VLSC](https://www.microsoft.com/licensing/ServiceCenter/default.aspx) but for them, you need to pay a high subscription fee.
 For this reason, we need to host files on 3rd party.
 You can check [here](genuine-installation-media.html#How_to_verify_genuinity_of_files) on how to be sure that files are genuine.

 -   On VLSC, they release business ISO's (No Home level editions) and on MVS, they release Iot versions for ARM64.
-Consumer ISO's for ARM64 are not released anywhere.

 -   Alternatively, you can create ARM64 ISO from [UUPdump](https://uupdump.net/) or [ESD](https://worproject.com/esd) file.